Skip to content

 Exterior renovation in Santa Rosa

-Santa Rosa is the largest city in Sonoma County and the North Bay, and its exterior-renovation conversation is shaped by recent history more than almost anywhere we work.
-The 2017 Tubbs Fire devastated Fountaingrove, Coffey Park, and surrounding neighborhoods, and the rebuilding and hardening of the city's housing stock continues years later.
-For Santa Rosa homeowners — whether rebuilding, hardening an existing home, or simply replacing aging siding — wildfire performance is a present, concrete consideration, not an abstraction.
+Santa Rosa is the largest city in Sonoma County and the commercial center of the North Bay, and its exterior-renovation conversation is shaped by recent history more than almost anywhere we work.
+The 2017 Tubbs Fire devastated Fountaingrove, Coffey Park, and surrounding neighborhoods, and the rebuilding and hardening of the city's housing stock has continued for years since.
+For Santa Rosa homeowners — whether rebuilding, hardening an existing home, or simply replacing aging cladding — wildfire performance is a present, concrete consideration rather than an abstraction.

 Fire and moisture in one assembly

 What makes Santa Rosa distinct is that the exterior has to satisfy two demands at once.
-Hillside and valley-edge neighborhoods carry real wildfire exposure, while the city's North Bay setting brings meaningful seasonal moisture and humidity.
-A correct Santa Rosa exterior is therefore both non-combustible and rigorously drained — the two strategies designed together rather than traded off.
+The hillside and valley-edge neighborhoods that climb toward Fountaingrove and the eastern ridges carry real wildfire exposure, while the city's North Bay setting brings meaningful seasonal moisture and humidity through the cooler months.
+A correct Santa Rosa exterior is therefore both non-combustible and rigorously drained — the two strategies engineered together from the start rather than traded off against one another at the end of a project.

 Considering an exterior project in Santa Rosa?